Disclosure Framework—Disclosure Review: Defined Benefit Plans

 - Read the comment letter summary on the proposed Update.

-*Decisions Reached at Last Meeting (February 14, 2018)The Board redeliberated the amendments in the proposed Accounting Standards Update, Compensation—Retirement Benefits—Defined Benefit Plans—General (Subtopic 715-20): Changes to the Disclosure Requirement for Defined Benefit Plans.
+*Decisions Reached at Last Meeting (March 14, 2018)The Board completed redeliberations of the proposed Accounting Standards Update, Compensation—Retirement Benefits—Defined Benefit Plans—General (Subtopic 715-20): Changes to the Disclosure Requirements for Defined Benefit Plans.
 The Board made the following decisions:

 *Board/Other Public Meeting DatesThe Board meeting minutes are provided for the information and convenience of constituents who want to follow the Board’s deliberations.
 All of the conclusions reported are tentative and may be changed at future Board meetings.
 Decisions become final only after a formal written ballot to issue a final standard.